2012 Japan Championships in Athletics

 The 96th Japan Championships in Athletics (第96回日本陸上競技選手権大会, Dai 96 kai Nihon Rikujō Kyōgi Sensyuken Taikai) were held at Nagai Stadium in Osaka.
-Organised by JAAF, the three-day competition took place from June 8–10 and served as the national championships in track and field for the Japan.
+Organised by JAAF.
+The three-day competition took place from June 8–10 and served as the national championships in track and field for Japan.
 The competition was for the qualifying trial for the Japan team at the 2012 Summer Olympics.

 During the competition, 2 new national records and 4 new championship records were set in the events.
 Two women athletes, Tomomi Abiko set a new Japanese record in the pole vault, and Yuki Ebihara broke her own national record in the javelin.
 Koji Murofushi won the hummer throw's national champions for eighteen consecutive years.
 Yuzo Kanemaru won 400m eight years in a row.
 Chisato Fukushima won both the 100 m and 200m races two years in a row.
 For the Most Valuable Player of the Championships, Genki Dean and Yuki Ebihara were selected.

 The competition was broadcast on television by NHK.